mszegedy/plea/story/ch-4.md

 "You're not making sense, Alyosha.
 Who do you think I killed?
 You know me.
 You know what I stand for.
 I'm always trying my hardest to _save_ everyone, not kill them.
 You are too, I _know_ you are.
 You're an incredibly strong and smart person, Alyosha, and as two of the most rational people in Keleykh, we can talk this out.
 But please don't tell me I killed this 'Xenia'.
 I have never known a Xenia and never killed anyone."

 The gaslit hearths went out entirely.
 The skylight dome's window panes creaked under the weight of whatever it was they were holding back.
 The buzzing returned to Alexey's ears, loud enough that a part of him reflexively started worrying about long-term hearing loss.
+He noticed he was still covered in the tar and oil he picked up at the school.
+Had it always been so thick?

 "You do _not.
 Call me that._ Only Artemis is allowed to call me that.
 You do not kill my friends and then call me 'Alyosha'."